-Peer Support is a joint initiative between the STA and the Surrey school district.
-It is based upon the successful BCTF model and is designed to provide direct support to teachers who request assistance with their teaching (self-referral) and to teachers who are on plans of assistance.
+The Peer Support Service is a joint project between the STA and the Surrey School District.
+It is based upon the successful BCTF model and is designed to provide direct support to teachers who request assistance with their teaching (self-referral), to teachers who need support prior to an evaluation, or are on plans of assistance.

 Peer Support is a confidential collaboration between teacher-clients and consultants that is about teachers helping teachers with an aspect of their professional work.
 The service offers a non-judgemental and non-evaluative opportunity to reflect upon growth toward goals set by the member.